 World Final Event and announcement of the results: Mar 19, 2021

 As the Internet industry, IoT and Artificial Intelligence technologies rapidly grow, there is an intensifying need for high quality engineers and programmers.

 Information Processing Society of Japan (IPSJ) conducted the International AI programming Contest "SamurAI Coding" every year since 2012,

 aiming to cultivate the younger generation so they can become leading researchers,

-5th SamurAI Coding will be held between October 2016 and March 2017.
+The 9th SamurAI Coding will be held between October 2020 and March 2021.

-Contestants will compete their engineering skills for AI game programming.
+Contestants will compete with each other over their engineering skills for AI and programming.

-Winners of the preliminary round will move on to the final round, which will be held on 17th March 2017 collocated with 79th IPSJ National Convention at Nagoya University, Higashiyama Campus.
+Winners of the preliminary round will move on to the final round that will be held online on 19th March 2020, collocated with the 83rd IPSJ National Convention (online).